jwplayer/applicaster-docs/images.md

 {:toc}

 ## Image handling in JW Player
-In JW Player each media item has a thumbnail, which have the following behavior:
+In JW Player each media item has a thumbnail, which has the following behavior:
 - A static thumbnail is automatically taken from a frame of the video in 16:9 ratio.
 It is possible to select another frame from the video.
-- A custom thumbnail can be uploaded, with a custom aspect ratio
+- A custom thumbnail can be uploaded with a custom aspect ratio
 - The thumbnails are included in the delivery API in the Media and Playlist endpoints
 - Thumbnails are made available in different widths: 320/460/640/720/1280/1920px.
 The aspect ratio is not adjusted.

 ## Image handling in Applicaster:
-When creating/modifying a cell style, you can assign the image to be used using the `image key`.
+When creating/modifying a cell style, you can assign the image using the `image key`.
 The default is: `image_base`.

 You can change the image size you desire based on the resolutions delivered on the JW feed.
-It is also possible to define the image
+It is also possible to define the image.

 | JW image                            | Applicaster cell image key                           | Note                                |
 |-------------------------------------|------------------------------------------------------|-------------------------------------|